 Changes in climate can also directly and indirectly cause an increase in the presence and impact of insects and disease, likely most pronounced in higher elevations (18, 22, 89).
-The direct cause is the expected climatic shifts that will create more suitable conditions for insects that attack trees.
+The direct cause of this increase is the expected climatic shifts that will create more suitable conditions for insects that attack trees.
 The indirect causes are from an increase in tree competition that enables insects to more effectively spread and kill trees, as well as climate impacts that hinder insect competitors (82, 90).
 Insect outbreaks and disease can, however, benefit forest ecosystems by culling the weaker trees and thinning the canopy and reducing tree density.
 This creates a mosaic of varying age classes and allows older and stronger trees to grow faster (without introducing the negative impacts of heavy machinery and other tools of active management).
-However, while disease and insect associated dieoff in forests might be part of the natural process, like fire, the expected increase in temperature will increase the rate at which forest cover is destroyed.
+However, while disease and insect associated die-off in forests might be part of the natural process, like fire, the expected increase in temperature will increase overall rates of forest cover loss.
+Severe impacts from disease and insects would also diminish the overall resilience of landscapes, landscapes that could previously survive cycles of disturbance due to higher levels of biodiversity, connectivity, and the existence of a suitable forest mosaic.